 |CHEM 760||Introduction to Chemistry in Biology||3|

-In addition, the student must also complete (with a B- or better) CHEM 701 (Laboratory Safety in the Chemical Sciences).
+In addition, the student must also complete (with a B or better) CHEM 700 (Responsible Scholarship in the Chemical Sciences) and CHEM 701 (Laboratory Safety in the Chemical Sciences).

 The minimum total credit hours required for the master’s degree is 30.

 The candidate for the master’s degree must complete a thesis that does not exceed one-third of the credit hours and demands the solution of some research problem in chemistry.
 The remaining work may consist of additional specialized courses in chemistry or in related fields such as physics, mathematics, microbiology, biochemistry, or chemical engineering.
 Students completing a master’s thesis in chemical education must take EPSY 715 Understanding Research in Education and EPSY 710 Introduction to Statistical Analysis.
 Courses from outside the department cannot be from more than 2 departments.